alonz22/haproxy-dashboard/README.md

 Note: This tool is provided as-is, and we do not offer any warranties or guarantees regarding its performance or suitability for any specific use case.

-Disclaimer: This HAProxy Configurator is not affiliated with, endorsed, or maintained by the HAProxy project.
-HAProxy is a registered trademark of its respective owners.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it in accordance with the terms of the license.